deeptibhegde/AttentivePrototypeSFUDA/PointRCNN/README.md

-4. Run inference the model for all checkpoints
+### Run inference the model for all checkpoints

+4. Generate predictions and calculate recall

    ```
    cd pointrcnn_attention/tools